Who is Dr. Lear, MOHS-Micrographic Surgeon in Corvallis, OR?

 Other MOHS-Micrographic Surgeon Near Corvallis, OR

 Dr. Todd Knapp, MD is a MOHS-Micrographic Surgeon, who primarily practices in Albany, OR with 2 additional practice locations.
-He has been practicing for over 24 years and is board certified by the American Board of Dermatology.
+He has been practicing for over 24 years and is board certified.